About Engineers for a Sustainable World

 Do I have to be an engineer to join?

-Our mission is to empower engineers to tackle sustainability challenges, though we also believe that you do not have to be an engineer to engineer change.
+NO!
+We believe that you do not have to be an engineer in order to engineer change.
 We welcome students and professionals of all backgrounds to join us in building a more sustainable world.

 A sustainable world supported by a network of passionate engineers.